 This article is a part of the campaign #12 Women on the Barricades, developed by The Norwegian Helsinki Committee in collaboration with illustrator Jenny Jordahl.
-We present 12 portraits of women standing on the barricades of other women, focusing on the greatest human rights challenges facing women in Europe today – and what needs to be done to overcome them.
+We present 12 portraits of women standing on the barricades for other women, focusing on the greatest human rights challenges facing women in Europe today – and what needs to be done to overcome them.
 Read about the 11 other women on www.nhc.no/en/12womenonthebarricades

-Clearing the country for rubbish
+Clearing the country from rubbish

 Khadija vs. Azerbaijan